medialab/SocSemBubbles/README.md

 This Javascript code is actually a RawGraphs' alluvial chart with things added.
 The produced visualisation is not readable, so useless.

+### d3-only/matrix_view.html

+Javascript d3 code to generate a colored and communities grouped adjacency matrix visualisation.